Keira Knightley: Public image

 Off-screen, Geoffrey Macnab of The Independent describes Knightley as "sensible and self-deprecating" and Elizabeth Day of Harper's Bazaar says of Knightley's persona: "She is extremely nice, swears more than you might think and – yes – ... effortlessly beautiful".
 Writing for The New York Times, Jesse McKinley stated that Knightley is "known for her ability to sparkle and charm in several accents", while her Thérèse Raquin co-star, Judith Light, praised her "down-to-earth demeanor, intelligence and sense of humor".

 Knightley has been described as "famously open with media", though she has asserted the contrary.
 During the 2000s, Knightley faced an "extraordinary amount of vitriol" from the press.
 The Guardian wrote that "if she is not too pretty to be worthy of her success, she is too posh, too thin.
 If there is a more valid reason why [...] they often struggle to articulate it."
-Despite multiple successful films and award nominations, the criticism affected her, and Knightley felt that she "didn't know [her] trade."
+Despite multiple successful films and award nominations, the criticism affected her, and Knightley felt that she "didn't know [her] trade".
 Media scrutiny decreased as her career progressed, and she spaces out her public appearances to maintain attention on her films.
-Beginning in the 2010s, Knightley regained confidence in her abilities, and by the release of Colette (2018), she felt she had learnt her craft and mentally occupied a "good place where I feel pretty confident about what I can do".
+Beginning in the 2010s, Knightley regained confidence in her abilities, and by the release of Colette (2018), she felt she had learned her craft and mentally occupied a "good place where I feel pretty confident about what I can do".

+Several publications have described Knightley as one of the finest actresses of her generation.
 Knightley has been widely recognised for her extensive repertoire of period dramas throughout her career.
 She identifies with "break[ing] out of that image of femininity" and appreciates period films' "overt cage" to demonstrate such.
 Writer Anne Helen Petersen states that the varying personalities of her historical roles are united in the "larger idea" Knightley represents: "that of women ostensibly performing a version of proper womanhood — all while quietly negotiating, or cracking under, the weight of doing so."
 She has criticised contemporary-set films, finding their depiction of sexual violence against women excessive.
-Knightley is reputed for her signature "strong female lead" roles and she has been compared to actresses Katharine Hepburn, Greta Garbo, Audrey Hepburn, and Nicole Kidman.
+Knightley is reputed for her signature "strong female lead" roles, and she has been compared to actresses Katharine Hepburn, Greta Garbo, Audrey Hepburn, and Nicole Kidman.

 In a 2004 BBC poll, she was named among the most influential people in British culture.
 Knightley has often been ascribed to the "English rose" archetype.
 Knightley has been included several times on FHM's "100 Sexiest Women in the World" list, making her first appearance in 2004 and topping the list in 2006; she was included in every subsequent issue until 2009.
 She was part of the American editions of the list from 2004 to 2006, and was also placed ninth on the Maxim Hot 100 list in 2006.